 About 3 minutes to read

-I have noticed that people these days seem to be overly cautious, risk adverse and often crave a secure and safe outcome, but is this life?
-As a modern society we seem to be so busy sanitising our existence through political correctness and warning labels that for many it is now a learned behaviour to avoid risks, rather than embrace them.
+I have noticed that people these days seem to be overly cautious, risk-averse and often crave a secure and safe outcome, but is this life?
+As a modern society, we seem to be so busy sanitising our existence through political correctness and warning labels that for many it is now a learned behaviour to avoid risks, rather than embrace them.

 Here are just five benefits to taking risks.